prancer-io/prancer-hello-world/README.md

 }
 ```

 you see many details here.
-The header information contains filetype, timestamps and othter useful information. in the `results` section I can see the result of the test is `passed`
+The header information contains filetype, timestamps and other useful information. in the `results` section, you can see the result of the test is `passed`

-Now, I want to check the result of the other test.
+Now, let's check the result of the other test.
-`cat validation/git-fails/output-test.json`

-and the output is:

 ```
+# cat validation/scenario-fail/output-test.json
 {
   "$schema": "",
   "contentVersion": "1.0.0.0",
   "fileType": "output",
-  "timestamp": 1589904534523,
+  "timestamp": 1589949831467,
   "snapshot": "snapshot",
-  "container": "git-fails",
+  "container": "scenario-fail",
   "log": "",
   "test": "test.json",
   "results": [